-- 4.1.1.
-Lawfulness, Fairness & Transparency processed lawfully, fairly and in a transparent manner in relation to the data subject. - 4.1.2.
-Purpose Collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes. - 4.1.3.
+4.1.1.
+Lawfulness, Fairness & Transparency - processed lawfully, fairly and in a transparent manner in relation to the data subject.

+- 4.1.2.
+Purpose Collected for specified, explicit and legitimate purposes and not further pro-cessed in a manner that is incompatible with those purposes. - 4.1.3.
 Data Minimisation Adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed. - 4.1.4.
 Accuracy Accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay. - 4.1.5.
-Storage Limitation Kept in a form which permits identification of data subjects for no longer than in necessary for the purposes for which the personal data are processed.
+Storage Limitation Kept in a form which permits identification of data subjects for no longer than in necessary for the purposes for which the personal data are processed. - 4.1.6.
+Integrity and Confidentiality Processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.